Pinellas County Criminal Defense

 How will pharmacists and doctors be able to access the system?

-Before a pharmacy or doctor is granted access to information in the prescription drug monitoring program’s database, they will be required to register and gain approval from the Florida Department of Health.
-Over 400 pain clinics have already registered.
-Of course, the registration process also allows law enforcement to get a look at which doctors and clinics are prescribing the drugs.
-Other access to the database will be limited to the prescription drug monitoring program director and database maintenance administrative staff.
+Before a pharmacy or doctor is granted access to information in the prescription drug monitoring program’s database, they are required to register and gain approval from the Florida Department of Health.
+Of course, the registration process also allows law enforcement to access the same data.
+See Training Guide for Florida’s Medical Practitioners and Pharmacists.

-The database system will provide patient prescription information to a patient’s health care practitioner or pharmacist only after the information has been specifically requested.
+The database system provides patient prescription information to a patient’s health care practitioner or pharmacist only after the information has been specifically requested.
 Critics argue that this program requires doctors and other health care workers to take on the role of “detectives” in order for the monitoring system to be effective.
 The electronic database will not provide for real-time entry of prescribing information since pharmacists and doctors will have 15 days to report the sale of these prescriptions to the Florida Department of Health.
-This two-week lag time has been criticized by some who say that the amount of time needed to identify “doctor shopping” is crucial in the fight to stop alleged drug traffickers.
+This two-week lag time has been criticized by some who say that time is of the essence in the need to identify “doctor shopping” or Prescription Fraud.

 How can law enforcement use personal medical information in the database to initiate prosecutions for “doctor shopping?”